robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

-- Fix implementation bugs:
-  - Polish GUIs even further.
-There are some todos left in `src/wine-host/editor.{h,cpp}`.
+- Do some final refactoring/clean up.
+There are a few small todos left for things that could be a made little bit prettier.
 - Add missing details if any to the architecture section.
 - Rewrite parts of this readme.
 - Briefly verify that this also works fine in Reaper and Ardour.